KTH/devops-course/contributions/open-source/ttle/README.md

 ## Description

 The discord bot is made for the Python Discord server.
 It is written in Python and makes use of Docker to run.
+I'd like to contribute to this project as I think software bots are useful and I will learn how to set them up through this task.
 This is related to DevOps as it falls under software bots.
-I'd like to contribute to this project as I think software bots are useful and I will learn how to set them up through this task.
+The project should be fine to choose as it has more than 10 stars, more than 100 commits and a pretty active community on GitHub with the last merged pull request being merely 4 days ago.

 I would like to work on two issues that are related: